Meigle

 Meigle (Mìgeil, [ˈmiːkʲɪl]) is a village in Strathmore, Scotland.
 It lies in the council area of Perth and Kinross in the Coupar Angus and Meigle ward.
-It lies on the A94 road between Perth and Forfar.
+It lies on the A94 road between Perth and Forfar.The A94 used to be the main route between Aberdeen and Perth.
 Other smaller settlements nearby are Balkeerie, Kirkinch and Kinloch.
 Meigle is accessed from the north and south via the B954 road.
 In 1971 it had a population of 357.

 Etymology

 The name Meigle is of Pictish origin.
-Recorded as Migdele in the Legend of Saint Andrew, the first element is *mig, meaning "swamp, bog, quagmire", and the second is dol, "field, meadow" (c.f.
-Welsh mig-dôl).
+Recorded as Migdele in the Legend of Saint Andrew, the first element is *mig, meaning "swamp, bog, quagmire", and the second is dol, "field, meadow" (cf. Welsh mig-dôl).

 Area history

 The Pictish stones on display at Meigle are a manifestation of the early history of the area.
 The village of Eassie, approximately 3 km to the east of Meigle, is noted for the presence of the Eassie Stone, a carved Pictish stone dated to the Early Middle Ages.